Key Takeaways

 - The reporting process typically sees the primary cardholder add you, and the issuer then reports the account's history (age, limit, utilization, payments) to credit bureaus under your name.

-- Benefits include quickly improving credit age, lowering utilization, and adding positive payment history, which can be particularly impactful for thin files or those rebuilding credit.
+- Benefits may include older account age, lower utilization, and added positive payment history, which can be particularly helpful for thin files or those rebuilding credit.

-- Lenders may view AU accounts with some skepticism, as you are not responsible for the debt, making them a powerful gateway but not a substitute for building your own primary accounts.
+- Lenders may view AU accounts with some skepticism, as you are not responsible for the debt, so they should be treated as one tool rather than a substitute for building your own primary accounts.

 - To maximize impact, look for AU tradelines with long histories, high credit limits, and very low utilization.